Setsuna x Hina Fanfic

 He stared at her, mouth agape.
 "You designed a terrorist mobile suit."

 "It's technically sound.
 If you don't finish your part of the current assignment, this can be my backup plan."
-She replied flipping to the next page.
-A detailed cutaway showed internal systems, specialized joints to manage drill recoil, and a page of calculations that made him feel sick.
+Flipping to the next page, she unveiled a detailed cutaway of internal systems, specialized joints to manage drill recoil, and a page of calculations that made him feel sick.

 "We can't submit this," he screeched, panicked.
 "We'd get expelled!
 Or arrested!
 Or both!"